coyawa/CS573-01-ghd3/README.md

 #### Description
 - Assignment 1
-	- This is the my first work of WPI CS573 Data Visualization, in A1, I used D3.js and JavaScript to draw shapes, made interactive motion like drag, then submitted the work through github and deployed this to github page.
+	- This is my first work of WPI CS573 Data Visualization, in A1, I used D3.js and JavaScript to draw shapes, made interactive motion like drag, then submitted the work through github and deployed this to github page.

 - Link
 	- Assignment 1: http://coyawa.github.io/01-ghd3